-The majority of job search-related early communication occurs via email rather than in person and over phone.
-From resume submissions and applications to setting up appointments and phone screens while on the go, email is likely to be the job seeker’s primary method of communicating with recruiters and hiring companies.
+The majority of job search-related early communication occurs via email rather than in person and over the phone.
+From resume submissions and applications to setting appointments and phone screens while on the go, email is likely to be the job seeker’s primary method of communicating with recruiters and hiring companies.
 Email seems to be a fool-proof concept, but when handling something as sensitive and important as your career, it’s crucial to take extra steps to ensure you’re presenting yourself professionally.
 Several slip-ups can easily occur in the process of sending a quick email that can take quite the toll on a person’s overall impression, level of professionalism and common sense.

 No matter how short and sweet or long and detailed an email, make sure to avoid these mistakes before you click “send”:

-- Be careful when selecting “reply” or “reply all” – this can suddenly make a private messages a very public one!
+- Be careful when selecting “reply” or “reply all” – this can suddenly make private messages a very public one!

 - Longer email messages can sometimes seem intimidating – try to keep communication regarding employment situations easy, short, and to the point.